cypress-io/cypress-documentation/content/api/plugins/after-spec-api.md

 You can delete the recorded video for a spec when certain conditions are met.
 This will skip the compression and uploading of the video when recording to the Dashboard.

-The example below shows how to delete the recorded video specs with no failing tests.
+The example below shows how to delete the recorded video for specs with no failing tests.

 ```javascript
 // plugins/index.js